Rotary Peace Fellowship Program 2023-2024

 - Students enrolled in bachelor’s degree programs are not eligible to apply for Peace Fellowship.

-- For Master Degree Program, students must have a bachelor’s degree and a 3-year work experience in a related field.
+- For the Master’s Degree Program, students must have a bachelor’s degree and a 3-year work experience in a related field.

 - Students with any disabilities are welcome to apply.